Tampa Theft Lawyer

 Defending you against theft charges may include early preparation and investigation of the facts, early identification and interviews of witnesses, witness interviews with recorded statements, speaking with the prosecution prior to the case filing, eliminating bail requirements, scheduling a privately held lie detector test, securing employment, preparing all necessary documents, composing all formal motions for case dismissal, determining if counseling is a better option than a jail sentence based on medical or psychological exam results, and exploring all the alternatives to jail sentencing such as house arrest and electronic monitoring.

 So before you decide not to hire a lawyer, think again!
-The attorneys at Escobar & Associates are experienced in defending clients against theft charges.
+The attorneys at Escobar, Michaels & Associates are experienced in defending clients against theft charges.